 Despite the gravity with which some people and doctors look upon TMJ disorder, there are many jaw exercises you can do at home to reduce the symptoms, and recover your jaw functionality.
-Besides any TMJ your doctor might recommend, the following exercises are key to a successful TMJ relief from pain, and a swift recovery.
+Besides what any doctor might recommend, the following exercises are key to a successful TMJ relief from pain, and a swift recovery.

 Strength TMJ Exercises